This page gives you more information on each of the nine protected characteristics.

 Religion and belief

-Religion has the meaning usually given to it but belief includes religious and philosophical beliefs including lack of belief (such as Atheism).
+Religion refers to any religion, including a lack of religion.
+Belief refers to any religious or philosophical belief and includes a lack of belief.
 Generally, a belief should affect your life choices or the way you live for it to be included in the definition.

 See our guidance on religion or belief at work.

 Last updated: 21 May 2018